FujikoTide/itol-python/README.md

 uv sync
 ```

-in the root of the recipe manager project, which should be the initial `recipe_manager` folder.
+In the root of the recipe manager project, which should be the initial `recipe_manager` folder.

 Then run the following command to run the python package from the same folder: